Jbleezy/BO2-Reimagined/README.md

 ## Buildables
 * Added purchase cost
 * Parts automatically picked up
-* Can be built at any table on all maps
+* Can be built at any buildable table on all maps
 * Zombies no longer attack (except Zombie Shield)
 * Can no longer be destroyed by 2 grenades
 * Can be destroyed by taking 1500 damage